-E. Results and resources used
+4.2 Results and resources used

-- 30. Besides some changes in the layout of the user interface, the following functionality was introduced: - Extended link to Datadok and a link to Stabas - The possibility to link documentation to be displayed on the web, and write comments that can be shown outside SSB (made to prepare for external use of Vardok) - The possibility to link the variable to a specific statistics - The possibility to mark if the variable is approved for dissemination internally or externally.
-This is done to ensure that the subject matter divisions can put their variables into the system, and use them as a basis for internal discussions, before they are released for use by the rest of SSB or to external users.
-As long as the variables are not approved for dissemination, they will only be visible to people within the division. - 31.
-The resources spent by 31.
-October 2003 was 1 man-year.
+Besides some changes in the layout of the user interface, the following functionality was introduced:

+- Extended link to Datadok and a link to Stabas - The possibility to link documentation to be displayed on the web, and write comments that can be shown outside SSB (made to prepare for external use of Vardok) - The possibility to link the variable to a specific statistic - The possibility to mark if the variable is approved for dissemination internally or externally.
+This is done to ensure that the subject matter divisions can put their variables into the system, and use them as a basis for internal discussions, before they are released for use by the rest of SSB or external users.
+As long as the variables are not approved for dissemination, they will only be visible to people within the division.

+The resources spent in 2003 were 1.
+2 man-years.
 The IT developers again spent about 70 % of the resources.
-507 variables are documented in Vardok (but not all of them are approved for internal dissemination yet).
+509 variables were documented in Vardok at the end of 2003 (but not all of them are approved for internal dissemination yet).